bhuminson/bhuminson/README.md

 ### Hello 👋
 My name is Bhumin Ben Son and I am currently a third year computer science student at Cal Poly.
 I'm also a part-time software engineer at iFixit.
 I love programming and I am currently learning full-stack web development.

-I dream that one day the code I write is reached by people all around the world.
+I dream that one day the code I write will be reached by people all around the world.

 <!--
 **bhuminson/bhuminson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.